Spin-charge-family theory is offering next step in understanding elementary particles and fields and correspondingly universe: Short presentation of the spin-charge-family theory

-{\bf i.}}: $\;\;$ This starting action enables to represent the {\it standard model} as an effective low energy manifestation of the {\it spin-charge-family} theory, offering an explanation for all the {\it standard model} assumptions, with the families included:
+The simple starting action, Eq.(\ref{wholeaction}), of the {\it spin-charge-family} theory leads in the low energy regime - after the breaks of the starting symmetry - to the effective action, which is the {\it standard model} action with the right handed neutrinos included, what offers the explanation for all the {\it standard model} assumptions, as well as for the appearance of the families, of the Higgs and of the Yukawa couplings:

-i.a. $\;\,$ One Weyl representation of $SO(13,1)$ contains~\cite{NBled2013,NBled2012,JMP,pikanorma}, if analysed with respect to the subgroups $SO(3,1) \times $ $SU(2)_{I}\times $ $SU(2)_{II} \times SU(3)$ $ \times U(1)$ (Eqs.~(\ref{so1+3}, \ref{so42}, \ref{so64})), all the family members required by the {\it standard model}, with the right handed neutrinos in addition (table~\ref{Table so13+1.}): It contains the left handed weak ($SU(2)_{I}$) charged and $SU(2)_{II}$ chargeless colour triplet quarks and colourless leptons (neutrinos and electrons), and right handed weak chargeless and $SU(2)_{II}$ charged coloured quarks and colourless leptons, as well as the right handed weak charged and $SU(2)_{II}$ chargeless colour antitriplet antiquarks and (anti)colourless antileptons, and left handed weak chargeless and $SU(2)_{II}$ charged antiquarks and antileptons.
-The antifermion states are reachable from the fermion states by the application of the discrete symmetry operator ${\cal C}_{{\cal N}}$ ${\cal P}_{{\cal N}}$, presented in Ref.~\cite{HNds}.
+{\it C i.a.} $\;\,$ One Weyl (massless) representation of $SO(13,1)$ contains~\cite{NBled2013, NBled2012,JMP,pikanorma,JMP2015}, if analyzed with respect to the subgroups $SO(3,1)$, $SU(2)_{I}$, $SU(2)_{II}$, $SU(3)$ and $U(1)$ (Eqs.~(A1) - (A6) of Ref.~\cite{JMP2015}), all the family members and anti-members assumed by the {\it standard model}, with the right handed neutrinos as the regular members of each family in addition: It contains the left handed weak ($SU(2)_{I}$) charged and $SU(2)_{II}$ chargeless colour triplet quarks and colourless leptons and right handed weak chargeless and $SU(2)_{II}$ charged coloured quarks and colourless leptons, as well as the right handed weak charged and $SU(2)_{II}$ chargeless anti-coloured (anti-triplet) antiquarks and (anti)colourless antileptons, and left handed weak chargeless and $SU(2)_{II}$ charged antiquarks and antileptons.
+(The anti-fermion states are reachable from the fermion states by the application of the discrete symmetry operator $\mathbb{C}_{{\cal N}}$ ${\cal P}_{{\cal N}}$, presented in Ref.~\cite{HNds}.)

-i.b. $\;\,$ There are (before the electroweak break all massless) observable gauge fields: gravity, colour ($SU(3)$, from $SO(6)$) octet vector gauge fields, weak ($SU(2)_{I}$ from $SO(4)$) triplet vector gauge field and "hyper" (a superposition of $U(1)$ vector gauge field from $SO(6)$ and the third component of $SU(2)_{II}$ triplet vector gauge fields from $SO(4)$) singlet vector gauge fields.
-All are superposition of $f^{\alpha}{}_{c}$ $\omega_{ab \alpha}$.
+{\it C i.b.} $\;\,$ Before the electroweak break all observable gauge fields are massless: the gravity, the colour octet vector gauge fields (of the group $SU(3)$ from $SO(6)$), the weak triplet vector gauge fields (of the group $SU(2)_{I}$ from $SO(4)$), and the hyper singlet vector gauge field (a superposition of $U(1)$ from $SO(6)$ and the third component of $SU(2)_{II}$ triplet gauge fields).
+All are the superposition of the $f^{\alpha}{}_{c}$ $\omega_{ab \alpha}$ spin connection gauge fields.